 - dignity, motivation and meaning-finding at work.

-My earlier research was about maritime labour and post-socialism (forthcoming book with Berghahn).
+My earlier research was about maritime labour and post-socialism.
 It asked how two generations of Bulgarian seafarers and coastal workers coped with the fall of the Iron Curtain and the sudden internationalisation and marketisation of their profession after 1989.
 I defended my PhD at the University of Warwick in 2012.

-I co-edit The Sociological Review Magazine with Asiya Islam.
+In 2023 and 2024 I co-edited The Sociological Review Magazine with Asiya Islam.

 If you read this and want to get in touch, and are not a bot, I’ll be thrilled to hear from you by email at <name dot surname AT gmail dot com>.